oetiker/znapzend/README.md

 Support and Contributions
 -------------------------
-If you find, bugs with znapzend, please open an Issue on GitHub.
+If you find a problem with znapzend, please open an Issue on GitHub.

 If you like to get in touch, you can find Dominik and Tobi on irc freenode #znapzend.